 What Are the Pros and Cons of HOA Self Management?

-When a community decides to create a homeowner’s association, self-management may seem like the obvious first choice.
-After all, why would homeowners want strangers to dictate how they run their communities or have to pay hefty fees?
-While it does make sense at a first glance, many HOAs have decided to hire professionals to manage the association.
+When a community decides to create a homeowners’ association, self-management may seem like the obvious first choice.
+After all, most homeowners want to run their own communities and set their own fees.
+While this makes sense at first glance, many HOAs have decided to hire professionals to manage the association.
 Ultimately, communities need to weigh the pros and cons to determine which option may better suit their needs.
 It is fairly common for communities to manage their own association, especially small HOAs.
 Are the benefits enough to make HOA self management a worthwhile option for you?

 The Pros of HOA Self Management

 Usually, the self-management route falls well within a community’s resources and abilities.
-Hiring an outside management company is simply overkill for communities with fewer than 100 units and fairly simple amenities.
+Hiring an outside management company may not be suited for communities with fewer than 100 units and fairly simple amenities.
 HOA accounting software can streamline many HOA self-management tasks into a much lighter workload for HOA volunteers.

 Self-Determination